Celebrating 5 Years of Food Gardening

 In this issue, our Plant Close-Ups focus on foundation crops and essential techniques that build garden resilience and productivity.
 Curious about why asparagus requires years of patience?
 We’ll explain the fascinating biology behind this perennial favorite.
 Interested in expanding into mushroom cultivation?
 We’ve selected the most forgiving varieties for beginners.
 Plus, you’ll discover the science behind proper root vegetable spacing and learn why some garden favorites require special handling.
 Here are the articles:

-Get Your 2025 Pepper Garden Planning Calendar Kit
+Get Your 2025 Pepper Garden Planning Kit

-We are delighted to present our 2025 Pepper Garden Planning Calendar Kit!
+We are delighted to present our 2025 Pepper Garden Planning Kit!
 This comprehensive guide helps you navigate the exciting world of pepper cultivation, from sweet bells to scorching habaneros.
 You’ll find detailed planting schedules customized by heat zones, germination guidance, companion planting recommendations, and harvest timelines for dozens of pepper varieties.
 Whether you’re planning a salsa garden or aiming to grow prize-winning giant sweet peppers, this planning kit will help you time every step perfectly.

 New Release: Complete Mushroom Gardening Guide